The “Rule of Thirds” is an important concept to make sure you have a well balanced and interesting photograph.

 The idea behind this basic photography technique for composition is that the human eye naturally gravitates to intersection points that occur when an image is split into thirds.

-Take a look at these Rule of Thirds photos shared by members of our Facebook Group, Your Photography Journey to illustrate these concepts:
+Take a look at the Rule of Thirds photo ideas shared by members of our Facebook Group, Your Photography Journey.

 WATCH the video as we discuss how Rule of Thirds is used in each image.